Juler115/Juli4ever_Console_Game/README.md

 Notes: she uses some .txt to work, so she can store all your data and work with it, so dont touch that files or they can corrupt and the program stop working. also dont move the archives from a place to another or, she will not be able to find them and it will not work correctly.

+(if you have a doubt about how the program works, you can play the video called ProyectoParcial2 so you can get a better explanation of the usage of the program :3)

 "Most important thing is enjoy a little time with her, she will be always there for you"